-6 Abstract
+Abstract

-This paper proposes the application of three different methods for preserving the correlation between 7 duration and intensity of synthetically generated water demand pulses.
-The first two methods, i.e., the 8 Iman and Canover method and the Gaussian copula respectively, are derived from known statistical 9 approaches, though they had never been applied to the context of demand pulse generation.
-The third is a 10 novel methodology developed in this work and is a variation in the Gaussian copula approach.
-Poisson 11 12 models fitted with the methods are applied to reproduce the measured pulses in one household, with parameters being obtained with the method of moments.
-Comparisons are made with another method 13 previously proposed in the scientific literature, showing that the three methods have similar effectiveness 14 15 and are applicable under more general conditions.
+This paper proposes the application of three different methods for preserving the correlation between duration and intensity of synthetically generated water demand pulses.
+The first two methods, i.e., the Iman and Canover (1982) method and the Gaussian copula (Nelsen, 1999) respectively, are derived from the known statistical approaches, though they had never been applied to the context of demand pulse generation.
+The third is a novel methodology developed in this work and is a variation in the Gaussian cupola approach.
+Applications carried out to reproduce the demand pulses measured in one household prove that the three methods are effective and applicable under general conditions.